-But the result of any laboratory experiment testing the constancy of $G$ should reveal only the variation of $G$ via the formally variable units and not any extra, independent kind of variability.
-Thus we should be able to investigate the dynamical properties of ${\bf {\bar g}}_t$ without having to worry about a ``physically" variable $G$, independent of the formally variable units.
-Besides the formal variability of ${G}$ should depend only on quantities constructed from pieces of the metric family ${\bf {\bar g}}_t$ and not on any extra gravitational fields.
+But the result of any laboratory experiment testing the constancy of the ``effective'' gravitational ``constant'' $G^{\rm eff}$, should reveal only the dependence on source composition of $G^{\rm eff}$ and its variability via the formally variable units and not any extra, independent kind of variability.
+Thus we should be able to investigate the dynamical properties of ${\bf {\bar g}}_t$ without having to worry about a ``physically" variable $G^{\rm eff}$, independent of said variability.
+Besides, the formal variability of $G^{\rm eff}$ should depend only on quantities constructed from pieces of the metric family ${\bf {\bar g}}_t$ and not on any extra gravitational fields.
 But this means that we may be able to construct a theory of gravity, consistent with the quasi-metric framework, which satisfies the GWEP.
 In fact the GWEP holds since it may be shown that active mass dust particles really move on geodesics of ${\bf {\bar g}}_t$ and of ${\bf g}_t$ [15].